-- 1. The illustration represents a target only as at 31 March 2014 and is not a profit forecast.
-There can be no assurance that this target will be met. - 2.
-The illustration assumes a Euro to Sterling exchange rate of 0.83, a Canadian dollar to Sterling exchange rate of 0.54 and a weighted average discount rate of 8.2 per cent. per annum.
-These and value of the Group's portfolio may vary over time. - 3.
-The valuation is of the portfolio of 93 investments and does not include other assets or liabilities of the Group, and assumes that during the period illustrated above (i) no new investments are purchased, (ii) no existing investments are sold and (iii) the Group suffers no material liability to withholding taxes, or taxation on income or gains - 4.
-The profile above excludes subordinated debt contributions of £1m due in FYE 31.3.16 and £4m due in FYE 31.3.17
+- 1. The illustration represents a target only as at 31 March 2015 and is not a profit forecast.
+There can be no assurance that this target will be met - 2.
+The illustration assumes a Euro to Sterling exchange rate of 0.72, a Canadian dollar to Sterling exchange rate of 0.53, an Australian dollar to sterling exchange rate of 0.51, and a weighted average discount rate of 7.9 per cent. per annum.
+These and the value of the Group's portfolio may vary over time - 3.
+The cashflows and the valuation are from the portfolio of 101 investments as at 31 March 2015 and does not include other assets or liabilities of the Group, and assumes that during the period illustrated above, (i) no new investments are purchased, (ii) no existing investments are sold and (iii) the Group suffers no material liability to withholding taxes, or taxation on income or gains